fatinm1/fatinm1/README.md

 ## About Me
 I'm a Computer Science student at the University of Maryland Baltimore County (UMBC), passionate about building software that improves people’s lives.
-With a strong foundation in programming languages like Python, C++, and JavaScript, I'm constantly exploring new technologies and working on personal projects.
+With a strong foundation in programming languages like Python, C++, C, and JavaScript, I'm constantly exploring new technologies and working on personal projects.

 📚 Education: Bachelor of Science in Computer Science, University of Maryland, Baltimore County